Fusion-Data-Company/Bristol-Development-AI-Platform/VERIFICATION_REPORT.md

 - "Rob Yeager" (Developer/Admin)

 **Invalid Test Names:**
-- "Sam Yeager" ❌ (Not a Bristol team member)
+- "Sam Yeager" ❌ (Not a company team member)
-- "John Doe" ❌ (Not a Bristol team member)
+- "John Doe" ❌ (Not a company team member)
 - "Cap" ❌ (AI agent, not team member)

 ### Conclusion

-The Bristol MCP server is **production-ready and fully functional**.
-The `verify_user` tool correctly identifies Bristol team members and rejects non-members.
+The Company MCP server is **production-ready and fully functional**.
+The `verify_user` tool correctly identifies company team members and rejects non-members.
 The earlier test failure was due to testing with a non-existent user name, not a system malfunction.

-**Cap personality now has verified access to all 19 Bristol tools with proper user verification capabilities.**
+**Cap personality now has verified access to all 19 company tools with proper user verification capabilities.**